Plant is a native herbaceous perennial native to the southern

 leaf next above it, as in an iris).
 There may be 1-3 reduced

 leaves at the base of the flowering stalk.

 The flowers are produced in a raceme.
 The stalk of the

 raceme is glandular pubescent; clustered 2-7 along the raceme

-Fruit is a capsule.
+Fruit is an ovoid capsule.